sfc-gh-kgaputis/snowflake-kafka-smt-examples/README.md

 ```
 mvn package
 ```
 The JAR file output can then be found in the `target/` folder.

+Alternatively, a snapshot build of this JAR has been included in the `dist/` folder of this repo.

 This JAR will need to be added to the classpath of your Kafka Connect workers.
 One approach is to put the JAR in the `libs/` folder of Kafka.
 For example, this could be: `/opt/kafka/libs`.

 ## Include SMT transforms in your Snowflake sink